jose-salgado81/elta360documentation/pages/01.home/01.edit-an-existing-project/default.md

 ![change%20project%20name](change%20project%20name.gif "change%20project%20name")

 !!
 The following is the same sequence encoded as an MP4 file with 60% compression at 30 fps).
 Sometimes a video is more convenient than an animated GIF.
-The animated gif is 3.4 MB, while the MP4 is only 0.6 MB.
+The animated GIF is 3.4 MB, while the MP4 is only 0.6 MB.
 An MP4 file can also display more colors than a GIF.

 !!
 For your convenience, I will provide you with both gifs and mp4 files.